Darren-C26/PIOT-Exercises/labmodule05/README-CDA.md

  Logs are used in the application to indicate the intialization, starting, and stopping of the CDA, as well as activities performed by the APScheduler.

 ## Code Repository and Branch
-Please click the link before to be directed to the CDA repository.
+Please click the link before to be directed to the <b>CDA</b> repository.

 URL: https://github.com/Darren-C26/piot-python-components/tree/labmodule05